John B. Hattendorf: Civilian academic career

 Hattendorf has spent most of his civilian academic career at the United States Naval War College, returning there as a civilian faculty member in 1977.
 He taught Strategy and Policy for a number of years.
 From 1988 to 2003, he directed the United States Naval War College's Advanced Research Department.
 In 2003, Hattendorf became the first chairman of the Naval War College's newly established Maritime History Department, where he oversaw its research section and also the director of the Naval War College Museum.
 He retired in September 2016 and was promoted to Ernest J. King Professor Emeritus of Maritime History.
 He identified four primary audiences for the U.S. Navy's maritime history programs: sailors, Navy leaders, government policymakers, and the American people.

 As a civilian scholar, he has been visiting professor of history at the National University of Singapore and at the German Armed Forces Military History Research Office, a senior associate member of St Antony's College, Oxford, and a visiting Fellow at Pembroke College, Oxford.
-He has been an adjunct professor at the Frank C. Munson Institute of American Maritime History since 1990 and served as its director from 1996 to 2001.
+He was an adjunct professor at the Frank C. Munson Institute of American Maritime History from 1990 to 2016 and served as its director from 1996 to 2001.